szilvia-csernus/map-game/README.md

 ## Cross-platform usability

-The game supports both desktop and mobile device interactions.
+The game supports desktop, laptop, tablet and mobile phone device interactions.
 For devices that have both mouse/trackpad as well as touchscreen available, the mouse/trackpad interactions get enabled, while on 'touchscreen only' devices the user can only select countries through touch methods.
-This differenciation was needed in order to allow all zooming and panning functionalities on the map.
+This differenciation was needed in order to allow multi-touch zooming and panning, tapping, double clicking, click-and-panning as well as scroll zooming functionalities on the map.

 In case of the presence of a mouse/trackpad:
 * a hovering effect is being applied,